luiseduardohdbackup/sonata-react-course-followup/assignment-1/README.md

 read more about "setTimout" function in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout)

 * Props
-- [ ] Send props to functional components to render text and styles∫
+- [ ] Send props to functional components to render text and styles

 * Styles
 - [ ] Add colors to calculator buttons